weinhouse/Random-Fun-Projects/Libvirt-Debian-KVM/Readme.md

 - edit /etc/sutoers file with `<username from install> ALL=(ALL:ALL) NOPASSWD:ALL`
 - add public key to your virtual server for logging in and using virt-manager from a workstation to virtual server:
   - add in ~/.ssh/authorized_keys
+- first time I ssh to server I get ".Xauthority does not exist" error message, fixed with `touch ~/.Xauthority`
 - add the user you added when installing to libvirt group:
   - `adduser <user name from install> libvirt`
 - start and set up auto start networking: